16th October 2020

 Design is all about trade-offs, and I was working with the wrong constraints.
 The process didn’t feel right.

 To be able to do basic research and design new forms of interaction, I decided to build them from the ground up.
 This not only included a close co-operation with possible future users, but also a real full stack technological design approach.
 In the midst of it, I realised that I had stumbled over a more general problem: We are surrounded by technological high-end black-boxes.
 These black-boxes are setting the bar high.
 They elevate expectations.
 They make it all look easy.
 At the same time they actively hinder local innovation.
 You have to work within the boundaries they set up.
 If you want to break out, you may have to start from scratch.
 Starting from scratch might exceed the ressources available to you.
 You are not Apple’s R&D department.
 You can’t do this all alone.
 So what can you do?

 The situation hasn't changed much since then.
 Although open hardware and “physical computing” both had their moments in the last decade, the rift between design and implementation seems to have grown, in particular within the academic HCI community.
 What is needed is a much stronger support of open “technology-aware” prototyping tools and processes in the academic context.
 I am not sure if building WireTouch was the right approach.
 It was risky.
 It was hard.
-Maybe it was too ambitious.
-It didn’t really help advance my career.
+Maybe it was a bit too ambitious.
 But I hope it was a tiny step in the right direction.

 26th June 2017

 The latest MacOS upgrade caused some troubles with our patched FTDI driver.
 I decreased the transmission rate and recorded a short video of the update process.
 I'm also answering a few viewer questions.
 By the way, if you are working on a WireTouch build, if you found an original application, or if you have some insights or criticism to share, send me a link!
 Occasionally I get emails about related projects, but I don't have any idea who's building what and to what end.
 Share you accomplishments (or failures).